Skip to main content

 • Revenue rules dictate how other entities in the recharge group receive revenue from income generated by the entity

 • Balance sheet rules are used by finance teams that post costs that they want recharged in balance sheet codes (most likely asset codes) rather than P&L codes.
 This would mean that these costs wouldn't hit the P&L of that entity when they were wholly for the benefit of another.
-Balance sheet rules can only be posted to expense codes in the entity on the receiving end of them.
+Balance sheet rules can only be posted to account codes in the entity on the receiving end of them.

 • Mayday rules don't look up from source transactions in Xero in the same way as expense, revenue and balance sheet rules.
 These are for regular, fixed-amount recharges, for example, a management charge.
-Mayday Rules can only be posted to expense codes in the entity on the receiving end of them.
+Mayday Rules can only be posted to account codes in the entity on the receiving end of them.

 We'll look at these in more detail below.